 - Below the primary photo ID, add your supporting documentation where it indicates “Click Here to Add or Upload Another Document.”

 - Under “Add Support Document” select your ID type as “Other”.
 Enter your ID number/description in the fields below.

 - Click “Choose Support Document to Upload” to upload your saved pdf file.
 The first page of your pdf document will display on the screen as well as a confirmation to let you know that your file(s) was successfully uploaded.

 Click “Continue” at the bottom of the screen and you will be taken to the “Order Summary Page” to complete your order.

 What are the fees associated with ordering a birth or death certificate online?

 There is a $25 search fee for one certified copy, plus an $8 processing fee.
 These fees are NON-REFUNDABLE.
 Additional copies of the same certificate ordered at the same time are $5.00 each.

 What additional fees may be incurred with the online order of one birth or death certificate?

 Expedited processing and shipping via United Parcel Service (UPS) ground is available for a fee of $10 per order.
 UPS ground will not ship to post office boxes or international addresses.
-It takes up to 2 weeks to ship an expedited order after all required documents have been received.
+It takes up to five business days to ship an expedited order after all required documents have been received.

 Are certificates shipped to post office boxes?